 Sets the environment vector related to a resource.
-When a resource issues an event to a thread, this environment vector will overwrite ed.
-SETEV can be used to pass data specific to a resource to the event handler.
+When a resource issues an event to a thread, any address stored in the environment vector will overwrite ed.
+If uninitialised, edwill be set to the resource identifier.
+SETEV can be used to pass an address specific to a resource to the event handler.
 SETEV can be used to share a single handler between multiple resources.
-The event handlers can be set-up once when all event handlers are installed.
+Note that SETEV is intended to pass address information, as such it does not necessarily hold bpw bits.